Lecture 5: Tidy Data and the Tidyverse

 Instead, a tidy version of this data set may look like this:

-Pet Name Type Family
+Pet Name Type Owner Colour

 Each row is an observation, each variable is a column, and each cell is a single measurement.
 Our data is tidy!